ota-meshi/eslint-plugin-regexp/docs/rules/no-dupe-disjunctions.md

 ---
 # regexp/no-dupe-disjunctions

-💼 This rule is enabled in the ✅ `recommended` config.
+💼 This rule is enabled in the ✅ `plugin:regexp/recommended` config.

 💡 This rule is manually fixable by [editor suggestions](https://eslint.org/docs/developer-guide/working-with-rules#providing-suggestions).